CursedRock17/docs/source/How-To-Guides/Use-Custom-Allocator.rst

 Introduction
 ------------
-Within the Demos section of the Space ROS ecosystem there is an `example <https://github.com/space-ros/demos/tree/main/space_ros_memory_allocation_demo/>`__ of using C++17 style allocators with Space ROS.
+Within the Demos section of the Space ROS ecosystem there is an `example <https://github.com/space-ros/demos/tree/main/space_ros_memory_allocation_demo/>`__of using C++17 style allocators with Space ROS.
 During the release of C++17, developers of the C++ STL felt it would be important to increase one's ability to allocate memory dynamically opposed to strictly staticly.
 Thus they created the `polymorphic_allocator <https://en.cppreference.com/w/cpp/memory/polymorphic_allocator/>`__which had different allocation behavior.
 We are able to use various customizable allocation methods within a common type.

 Running the Demo